Agedis/DEEPP/README.md

 -----------------------------------

     .
-    ├── README.md          <- The top-level
+    ├── README.md
     ├── DEEP Codebook.pdf  <- Data Dictionary Codebook for DEEP Study.
     ├── data
     │   ├── processed      <- The final processed dataset from xcp-D and fMRIprep pipelines.
-    │   └── raw            <- The original dataset from the archive after json editing fieldmap files.
+    │   └── raw            <- The original dataset pulled from the archive after making IntendedFor changes on fmap.json files.
     │
     ├── notebooks/ reports <- R notebooks and generated pdf files for fd_mean analysis.
     │